 Most talked about challenge: Improving alignment and breaking down silos

-In fact, bridging the gap to build more effective collaboration between SEO experts and other teams ranked as the top SEO priority of 2022 for marketing leaders, according to our State of Organic Marketing 2022 report.
+In fact, bridging the gap to build more effective collaboration between SEO experts and other teams ranked as the top SEO priority of 2022 for marketing leaders, according to our .
 The reason behind this push for improved alignment between teams is to unlock agility and enable marketers to move faster, create better content, and publish more—ultimately driving increased organic traffic, conversions, and revenue.

 SEO knowledge shouldn’t be limited to your SEO team.
 For your website and organic marketing efforts to reach their full potential, SEO has to be understood and utilized across departments, so that every person who touches your website operates under the same SEO best practices.
 This also helps individuals recognize the importance of prioritizing SEO best practices within their processes.